Zag-Research/Zag-Smalltalk/Documentation/Encoding-Modified-Spur.md

 ### Thunks and Closures
 Full block closures are relatively expensive.
 Even though many will typically be discarded quickly, they take dozens of instructions to create.
 They are allocated on the stack (because most have LIFO behaviour) which puts pressure on the stack which may force the stack to overflow more quickly and need to be spilled to the heap, and some will put pressure on the heap directly - both causing garbage collections to be more frequent.
 There are many common blocks that don't actually need access to method local variables, `self` or parameters.
 These can be encoded as immediate values with special subclasses of BlockClosure and obviate the need for heap allocation.
-1. a `ThunkImmediate` acts as a niladic BlockClosure that evaluates to 56 bits of immediate value, which includes 48-bit integers and all other immediate values.
+1. a `ThunkImmediate` acts as a niladic BlockClosure that evaluates to 56 bits of immediate value, which includes 48-bit integers and all other immediate values as well as `nil`.
 2. a `ThunkFloat` similarly supports float values with 48-bits of significance in the mantissa.
-3. the non-local thunks (`ThunkReturnLocal`, `ThunkReturnInstance`, `ThunkReturnImmediate`, `ThunkReturnCharacter`) do a non-local return of one of their values.
+3. the non-local thunks (`ThunkReturnLocal`, `ThunkReturnInstance`, `ThunkReturnImmediate`, `ThunkReturnCharacter`, `ThunkReturnFloat`) do a non-local return of one of their values.
-4. the object referencing thunks (`ThunkHeap`, `ThunkGetInstance`) evaluate to their values.
+4. the object referencing thunks (`ThunkHeap`, `ThunkLocal`, `ThunkInstance`) evaluate to their values.
 5. the object modifying `BlockClosure`s (`BlockAssignLocal`, `BlockAssignInstance`) take a parameter and assign to a variable and evaluate to that parameter value.
 6. all remaining closures are full block closures and are memory objects, They are allocated on the stack (because most will disappear when their containing method returns) but they may need to be moved to a heap.
 They contain the following fields in order (omitting any unused fields):
 	1. the address of the CompiledMethod object that contains various values, and the threaded code implementation (if this is the only field the block has no closure or other variable fields, so the block can be statically allocated - otherwise it needs to be stack allocated (which could be moved to a heap);